imagej/imagej.github.io/pages/Scijava-parallel.md

 description: test description
 ---

-{% include info-box name='Scijava-parallel' software='Fiji' author='Petr Bainar, Jan Kožusznik' maintainer='Jan Kožusznik' released='October 2019' latest-version='October 2019' category='[:Category:Development](:Category:Development "wikilink")' source=' [on github](https://github.com/fiji-hpc/scijava-parallel) ' %}
+{% include info-box name='Scijava-parallel ' software='Fiji ' author='Petr Bainar, Jan Kožusznik ' maintainer='Jan Kožusznik ' released='October 2019 ' latest-version='October 2019 ' category='[:Category:Development](:Category:Development "wikilink") ' source=' [on github](https://github.com/fiji-hpc/scijava-parallel) ' %}

 Scijava-parallel is a framework that provides an access point for using computational resources such as remote computers or HPC clusters.
 It hides details about configuration and initialization of such resources.